postrank-labs/goliath/README.md

 any additional code.

 Goliath exposes a raw, bare-metal Rack-like API for developing high throughput web-services.
-Request processing is synchronous, and all processing is asynchronous.
+Request handling is synchronous, and all processing is asynchronous.

 ## Installation & Prerequisites